 That number is not a rounding error.
 FedRAMP published machine-readable packaging requirements years before Rev5 went live.
 Validation tools exist on fedramp.gov.
 Template repositories are public.
 The ecosystem was ready.
 And still, across an entire calendar year of active authorizations, every single package came in as a static document stack.
 Reviewers read PDFs.
 Agencies waited.
 The machine-readable future sat unused.

-Convert your FedRAMP authorization package to OSCAL by completing four steps: inventory all system components with machine-readable identifiers, re-express every control implementation as a structured OSCAL assertion with evidence links, validate the package against NIST’s OSCAL-CLI and FedRAMP’s profile validators, and confirm your Third-Party Assessment Organization (3PAO) can produce OSCAL-formatted assessment results.
-Start the conversion at least six months before the September 30, 2026 deadline.
-The timeline is not forgiving for large systems.
+Convert your FedRAMP Rev5 authorization package to the required format by completing four steps: inventory all system components with machine-readable identifiers, re-express every control implementation as a structured assertion with evidence links, validate the package against NIST’s OSCAL-CLI and FedRAMP’s profile validators (Class D / High providers), and confirm your Third-Party Assessment Organization (3PAO) can produce OSCAL-formatted assessment results.
+Notice 0009 (March 25, 2026) sets three distinct deadlines: new Class A/B/C submissions by January 1, 2027 (semi-structured text); new Class D (High) submissions by May 1, 2027 (comprehensive machine-readable); all existing authorized providers by November 1, 2027 (class-appropriate formats).
+RFC-0024 does not apply to the FedRAMP 20x track.
+The binding rules are published via CR26 (expected end of June 2026).

 What RFC-0024 Actually Requires

-RFC-0024 is not a formatting preference.
-It is a mandatory packaging standard that redefines what a complete FedRAMP submission looks like.
+RFC-0024 machine-readable compliance is not a formatting preference.
+It is a mandatory packaging standard for the Rev5 process that redefines what a complete FedRAMP Rev5 submission looks like, with scope that Notice 0009 has since differentiated by authorization class.

-Three core artifacts drive the compliance obligation.
+Three core artifacts drive the compliance obligation for Rev5 Class D (High) providers under Notice 0009.
 The System Security Plan is the centerpiece: it must be produced and submitted as a machine-readable OSCAL System Security Plan (SSP) in JSON, XML, or YAML format.
 Component definitions, which describe the security properties of individual system elements, must follow the OSCAL Component Definition Model.
 Assessment results from annual 3PAO assessments must be encoded in OSCAL Assessment Results format rather than static audit reports.

-The implication is total.
-A provider cannot satisfy RFC-0024 by converting the SSP and leaving assessment results in PDF.
+The implication is total for Class D providers.
+A provider cannot satisfy RFC-0024 comprehensive OSCAL by converting the SSP and leaving assessment results in PDF.
 All three must be machine-readable.
 FedRAMP reviewers will validate packages against the published OSCAL schemas using the validation tools available at fedramp.gov.

 The requirement does not end at initial conversion.
-Annual assessments conducted after September 30, 2026 must include machine-readable updates to the OSCAL package.
+Annual assessments conducted after the November 1, 2027 milestone must include machine-readable updates to the OSCAL package for Class D providers.
 When a 3PAO completes its annual assessment, the assessment results feed into the OSCAL Assessment Results document.
 When controls change, the SSP updates in OSCAL format.
 The package becomes a living, machine-readable record rather than a static snapshot produced at authorization.

-Pull your current authorization package and identify whether your SSP, component definitions, and assessment results exist in OSCAL format.
+The audit fix.
+Identify your Rev5 authorization class (A, B, C, or D).
+Class D (High) providers: pull your current authorization package and identify whether your SSP, component definitions, and assessment results exist in OSCAL format.
 If any document is PDF-only, that gap defines your conversion scope.
 Assign a technical owner to each document.
-Set an internal deadline of June 30, 2026 for first-draft OSCAL conversion, leaving 90 days for validation and remediation before the September 30 deadline.
+Set an internal first-draft OSCAL conversion deadline that gives you at least 90 days before your next annual assessment window.
+Classes A, B, C: identify whether your current package uses DOCX/XLSX and plan the transition to semi-structured text format before November 1, 2027.

-Why Zero OSCAL Submissions in 2025 Is a Warning Sign
+Why the Zero-OSCAL Track Record in 2025 Is a Warning Sign

 The gap between capability and adoption in 2025 tells you something specific about where the conversion risk lives for most teams.